scylla-salazar/combinatorics-solver-frontend/README.md

   "number_of_bins": num_bins
 }

-6. Maximum Independent Set Problem
+f.
+Maximum Independent Set Problem
 URL: /api/maximum-independent-set
 Method: POST
 Description: Finds the maximum independent set in a graph.
 Given a graph, find a set of vertices such that no two vertices in the set are adjacent.
 The goal is to find the largest possible independent set.